mrparvinsmith/project-4/README.md

 * run npm install
 * get `mongod` running in a tab in your terminal
 * run `nodemon` from another tab in your terminal
-* type `node seed.js` in yet another tab in your terminal
+* type `node seed.js` in yet another tab in your terminal and wait (it takes awhile)
-* in your browser go to [localhost:3000/update](http://localhost:3000/update)
-* open up the dev tools window and go to the console panel
-* click the edit button __AND DO NOTHING UNTIL THE NUMBER NEXT TO "success" STOPS GOING UP__ (it should be several thousand by the time it is done)
-	* do this four times, waiting a couple minutes in between so you don't exceed the API request limit
-* go back to [localhost:3000](http://localhost:3000/) and enjoy
+* once you've seeded the database, go to [localhost:3000](http://localhost:3000/) and enjoy

 ---
 ###Unsolved Problems

-Heroku won't let me update my database.
-It requires an API request to LA Metro's server, but their server only responds to http requests while heroku will only allow an https request to third party API's.

-Requires two clicks to get routes to show after switching markers.
-Switching back to a marker afterwards won't show any unless you click show routes on a different one.
-Possibly fixed?
+None known currently.

 ---
 ###Routes